Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/00-course-setup/Code_quality_rules_for_training.md

 ## Code Review Guidelines
 Use PR reviews to enforce standards.

+## Where to find examples of code
+You can find example of code in `gen-ai-bootcamp/examples`.

 ## Tools and Environments
 Adopt tools like Checkstyle or SonarLint to enforce coding standards automatically.
 Configure IDEs to respect these formatting and style guidelines automatically.